Frequently asked questions

 How can I confirm my compliance status?

-When you have met your immunization requirements, we will update your status on your New Student To Do List (due to high volume, the review of all of your documents may take 3-4 weeks).
-Additionally, please note:
+When you have met your immunization requirements, we will update your status on your New Student To Do List (due to high volume, the review of all of your documents may take 3-4 weeks for students starting in the fall, an up to 2 weeks for students starting in the spring).

 - When you submit a form through myCornellHealth, the status for that item may change to "Compliant."
 This does not mean that your information has been reviewed and approved by Cornell Health staff.